cmejia-lexipol/Valkyrie/README.md

 ### Using Visual Studio

-1. Right-click on the `FieldBank.Functions` project
+1. Right-click on the `Valkyrie.Functions` project
 2. Select "Publish to AWS Lambda"
 3. Configure function settings and deploy